Emergency Response and Preparedness Call Specification

 a) An event or situation which threatens serious damage to human welfare in a place in the United Kingdom,

 b) An event or situation which threatens serious damage to the environment of a place in the United Kingdom, or

 c) War, or terrorism, which threatens serious damage to the security of the United Kingdom.

 How to apply

-The deadline for expressions of interest for all participating funding programmes is 23 October 2019.
-If shortlisted, applicants will be invited to submit a stage 2 application by 8 January 2020 with funding decisions expected by the end of March 2020.
+The deadline for Stage 2 applications for all participating funding programmes is 08 January 2020.
+Funding decisions are expected by the end of March 2020.

 The Programmes involved in this call are: